 1. Make a Solid Plan Before Your Trip

+As the parent of a toddler, you might want to consider a Disneyland visit when many families can’t go – when older kids are in school session.
+If you are planning a first Disneyland vacation, read up on those tips to get the basics on everything you’ll want to cover beforehand.
 To minimize crowds and wait times, avoid traveling during “peak season” (Thanksgiving, Christmas, Spring Break, Summer).
 Aim for a trip mid-week, as a Wednesday is considerably less crowded than a Saturday.

-3. Which Rides Are “Must-Do”
+3. Which Disneyland Rides Are “Must-Do” with Toddlers?

 4. Bring What You Can From Home